TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 server).
 Most likely the mariadbd process will already be running.
 Verify this with:

-> ps -fC mariadbd
+&lt;blockquote&gt; ps -fC mariadbd &lt;/blockquote&gt;

-If you don\'t see it running, you\'ll need to consult the mariadb docs to get it running.
+If you don't see it running, you'll need to consult the mariadb docs to get it running.

 -   <https://opensource.com/article/20/10/mariadb-mysql-linux> (alt:
     <https://archive.ph/yhDHm> )